Clocking and controlling attosecond currents in a scanning tunnelling microscope: Results

 In our experiment, we perform STM at ambient conditions at room temperature using two-colour laser pulses (see Fig.~\ref{fig1}a).
 An electropolished Pt:Ir nanotip with an apex radius of $\sim$\,5...20\,nm and a gold substrate form a tunnelling junction with variable width $d$.
 We irradiate the junction with 35\,fs, 1850\,nm laser pulses of up to 75\,pJ pulse energy at a repetition rate of 80\,MHz together with its second harmonic (SH).
 The intensity ratio of the SH and the fundamental is $\sim$\,10\% in order to induce a pronounced symmetry breaking of the resulting waveform (see the inset of Fig.~\ref{fig1}a for an illustration).
 Figure~\ref{fig1}b shows the optical setup of our experiment (see Methods for a detailed description).
 We control the relative time delay between the two colours using an interferometric setup with the help of a linear delay stage.
 The two-colour pulses induce an optical near-field in the nano-scale tunnelling junction, leading to a strong field enhancement and enabling us to enter the strong-field sub-cycle regime of light-matter interaction.

 The microscope is operated in constant-current measurement mode, where a static bias field drives a tunnelling current and a feedback loop controls the relative distance between tip and sample to achieve a constant current.
 In addition, ultrafast laser-induced currents are generated by the optical near-field formed inside the tunnelling junction through irradiation with the two-colour laser pulses.
 Isolating the contribution of the laser-induced currents from the static tunnelling current is a challenging task.
 A chopper-based lock-in approach (cf.~\cite{Garg2020}) has not been applicable because it produces artifact signals.
 Periodic on-off switching of the intensity in the kHz domain leads to expansion and contraction of the nanotip and a corresponding increase and decrease of the static tunnelling current, masking the actual laser-induced current signal (see Supplementary Information).
 In order to avoid any intensity modulation and the artifacts accompanying it, we modulate the two-colour delay with a sinusoidal modulation~\cite{Dolocan2011} at an angular frequency of $\Omega = 2\pi \cdot 3.7$\,kHz using a mirror mounted on a vibrating piezoelectric chip.
 The total two-colour delay as a function of time is then given by $\tau = \tau_0 + \delta \sin(\Omega t)$, where $\tau_0$ is the base delay set by the linear delay stage and $\delta$ is the amplitude of the sinusoidal delay modulation.
 This leads to a clear and consistent lock-in signal and allows us to measure the laser-induced current independently of the microscope feedback loop operating at a locking bandwidth below 500\,Hz.
+The two-colour delay does not affect the tip-sample distance as shown in a Fourier analysis of two-colour delay scan data (see Supplementary Information).